LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The following example shows the advantages of using the `User interaction points`:

-A project called `HalbachOptimization`[@HalbachOptimization] implements a data analysis step and optimizes a magnetic field that is as homogeneous as possible within a circular section using given mechanical dimensions as input parameters of the magnets used.
+A project called `HalbachOptimisation` [@HalbachOptimisation] implements a data analysis step and optimizes a magnetic field that is as homogeneous as possible within a circular section using given mechanical dimensions as input parameters of the magnets used.
 For this purpose, a mutation of the magnet positions and rotations is performed.
 The result is a list of positions for each magnet.

-The `HalbachMRIDesigner`[@HalbachMRIDesigner] opensource project, can generate basic (+cad) drawings for (+mri) magnets in a Hallbach configuration.
+The `HalbachMRIDesigner` [@HalbachMRIDesigner] opensource project, can generate basic (+cad) drawings for (+mri) magnets in a Hallbach configuration.
 To do this, the number of magnets and additional parameters for the properties of the (+cad) model to be created are passed to the function provided as input parameters using a (+json) file.
-The result is then an `OpenSCAD`[@OpenSCAD] based 3D model of the magnet holder.
+The result is then an `OpenSCAD` [@OpenSCAD] based 3D model of the magnet holder.

 As a result, there are two projects which are both suitable for the task of optimizing and creating Hallbach magnets for (+mri) applications.
 However, their data structures are not compatible with each other.
 However, they are executed manually one after the other in order to obtain a final result.